Axios is a popular Open Source library for JavaScript that allows us to perform operations as an HTTP client, based on the promise model.

 <script src="https://unpkg.com/axios/dist/axios.min.js"></script>

-Let’s see the basic aspects of use with a simple example.
-First, let’s see how a POST request to the URL http://youraddress.com would be made.
-The ‘OkCallback’ and ‘ErrorCallback’ functions would be the functions in our code to handle the result of the request.
+Let’s see the basic usage aspects with a simple example.
+First, let’s see how to make a POST request to the URL http://tudireccion.com.
+The functions ‘OkCallback’ and ‘ErrorCallback’ would be the functions in our code to handle the request result.

 Without Axios